fioluuuna/fioluuuna/README.md

 🎓 **CS @ WKU** · Minor in Mathematics
 🔬 HCI · Human-Centered AI · Empathetic Dialogue · Privacy-Aware Interaction · Accessibility
-📍 Guangzhou, Wenzhou
+📍 Guangzhou, China · Wenzhou, China

 ---

 ## 👩‍💻 About Me

-I'm a first-year undergraduate student at Wenzhou-Kean University, majoring in Computer Science and Technology with a minor in Mathematics and Applied Mathematics.
+I'm a first-year undergraduate student at Wenzhou-Kean University, majoring in Computer Science with a minor in Mathematics and Applied Mathematics.

-My long-term research goal is to build **human-centered AI systems** that are trustworthy, emotionally aware, privacy-preserving, and accessible to older adults and people with disabilities.
+I believe technology should serve real people — understand their emotions, respect their circumstances, and actually help when they need it most.
+This is the foundation of everything I do in research.

-**My research centers on a single question:**
+**My work centers on one question:**

-> *How can AI help people act more effectively, more safely, and more equitably in emotionally charged, high-stakes, or accessibility-sensitive situations?*

-To explore this question, I work across:
-- Interaction Design
-- Language Models & NLP
-- Behavioral Measurement
-- Cognitive Load & Trust Calibration
-- Privacy-Preserving Communication
+> *In moments of emotional intensity, high pressure, or vulnerability — can AI actually help?*

+I care less about "what AI can do" and more about "when people need AI, and what kind of AI they need."

+To explore this, I focus on three things: understanding people (behavioral measurement & cognitive modeling), designing systems (interaction & dialogue), and defining boundaries (privacy & trust).

+This portfolio is a record of how I grow — from experiment design to system building, from reading papers to interdisciplinary collaboration.
+Every project here asks the same question: *how can technology actually help people?*

 ---